 ‘STIs like chlamydia and gonorrhoea rarely change the smell of the cervical mucus but can cause other symptoms like pain when peeing,’ says Dr Rosén.
 ‘If you notice a smell, it might be that you’ve also got bacterial vaginosis.
 If in doubt, talk to a doctor for advice.’

 ‘Like any part of the body that gets sweaty, the area around the vulva can get smelly,’ says Dr Rosén.
 But soaps can disturb the natural balance of the vaginal bacterial flora and possibly increase the risk of bacterial vaginosis.
 Douching – a method of washing out or rinsing the vagina – can do the same.
-Wash yourself with nothing but water, and avoid perfumed pads and vaginal deodorants.

 This article has been medically approved by Dr Elisabeth Rosén, a medical doctor at Livi who specialises in gynaecology and obstetrics.